EoinF/jiggen-backend/README.md

 Running this image in a container will deploy the version of jiggen-backend installed inside it.
 It uses tomcat to serve the app

-### Dockerrun.aws.json
+### Dockerrun-create.aws.json

 A configuration used for AWS Elastic beanstalk

 Uploading this configuration will fetch the latest image created by docker-deploy and launch a container instance using it.
+It will also connect the app to a database and create all the tables (WARNING: Wipes the existing data)

+### Dockerrun-update.aws.json

+A configuration used for AWS Elastic beanstalk

-It will also connect the app to a database
+Uploading this configuration will fetch the latest image created by docker-deploy and launch a container instance using it.
+It will also connect the app to a database and update all the tables

+### Integration with AWS RDB

+* Create a db in the 'Configuration' tab of your Elastic Beanstalk environment